-The Company has implemented four measures: first, a department specializing in quality management has been established, and an officer in charge has been appointed.
+President Nojima took the criticism to heart and implemented four measures.
+First, a department specializing in quality management was established and an officer in charge was appointed.
 Secondly, to introduce an external point of view for service development, the Company is adopting ideas from consumer advisers.
 Thirdly, improving customer satisfaction is being emphasized more in the in-house employee performance evaluation system.
-Finally, as part of an enhancement of risk management, the Company will involve experts to strengthen governance.
+Finally, as part of an enhancement of risk management, the Company involved experts to strengthen governance.
 The Company announced that it will make every possible effort to contribute to society as an IT solution store by implementing these reform measures.

-In November, the Quality Management Department was established.
-While the existing Sales Department maintains sales management, the Quality Management Department will monitor the quality of products and services provided to customers to ascertain whether they are customer-first services.
-As the voices of customers are directly reflected in the services provided, a positive effect can be expected.
+Last November, the Quality Management Department was established.
+While the existing Sales Department tends to focus on sales management, the Quality Management Department monitors the quality of the products and services provided to customers to make sure that they are customer-first services.
+Since customer opinions are now reflected directly into the services provided, a positive effect can be expected.

-The Company has implemented measures to promote the improvement of premium service contracts.
+The Company implemented measures to promote the improvement of premium service contracts.

-- (1) If a contract is inappropriate for the usage of roughly 400,000 service subscribers, the Company will accept changes to plans or the cancellation of contracts for free, provided that the customer returns the devices that were provided to them. - (2) In the past, when customers aged 75 or older subscribed to a new service, changes in plans and the cancellation of contracts were free of charge within one month.
-From this point onwards, when
+(1) If a contract is seen as inappropriate at that time for usage by any of the roughly 400,000 service subscribers, the Company will allow making changes to the plan or will allow cancelling contracts at no charge provided that the customer returns the devices that were provided.

+(2) In the past, when customers aged 75 or older subscribed to a new service, changes in plans and the cancellation of contracts were free of charge if made within the first month.
+The Company changed this practice and today, when customers aged 70 or older subscribe to a service: (i) the Company checks with a family member or a third party; and (ii) changes in plans and the cancellation of contracts are free of charge for the first three months.